 Refer to the following link for more information:

-Normally the heart is signalled to contract by an electrical impulse that starts in the sinus node at the top the of right atrium (top chamber of the heart).
+Normally the heart is signaled to contract by an electrical impulse that starts in the sinus node at the top the of right atrium (top chamber of the heart).
 This impulse travels through the hearts electrical system, “wires” to the muscles of the lower chambers of the heart (the ventricles), telling them to contract and cause a heartbeat.
 This natural system helps the heart pump in a regular (sinus), rhythm.
 A problem with any part of this system can cause a slow heart rate.
 In this case an artificial pacemaker may be needed to take over the job of the hearts own electrical system and prevent the slow heart rate.

 A permanent pacemaker is a device that is implanted into the body just below the collarbone.
 They only weigh about 30grams and measure 3-4 cm across.
 They contain a computer with memory and electrical circuits, a powerful battery (generator) and special wires called leads.
-The generator creates electrical impulses that are carried by the leads to the heart muscle, signalling it to pump.
+The generator creates electrical impulses that are carried by the leads to the heart muscle, signaling it to pump.

 The insertion procedure usually takes around an hour and does not require a general anaesthetic or open-heart surgery, only local anaesthetic.
 The generator is implanted into a pocket made under the skin.
 The leads are placed into a vein near the collarbone, and fed down into the heart using X-ray guidance.
 One end of the leads touch the heart muscle and the other end is connected to the pacemaker generator.
 The pacemaker is then programmed to send signals to the heart to ensure the correct heart rhythm.
 The pacemaker is monitored regularly to make sure it is working properly and the settings can be changed at any time if necessary.
 The battery life of the generator lasts 5-10 years and must be replaced when it is due to run out.
 This procedure is very similar to the pacemaker insertion procedure.
 The outer casing of pacemakers is designed so that it will rarely be rejected by the body’s immune system.
 It is usually made of titanium, which is inert within the body.